-Honor the Diversity of Your Participants
+Make the Most of the Diversity of Your Participants

 The lessons provide many opportunities for you to recognize and celebrate the richness and diversity of the cultures and ethnicities represented in your group.
-Adapt the discussions and activities as needed to reflect various identities.
+Adapt the discussions and activities as needed to reflect the identities of the group.
 The Mini-Productions may be a particularly good opportunity for youth to showcase their heritages through the media they create.
 At the same time, be alert to any instances when highlighting cultural or ethnic identity may be inappropriate or uncomfortable for the youth.
 Throughout the lessons, we've included an icon (see left) to note times where you might want to highlight or be sensitive to issues related to cultural or ethnic identity.

-Unique to prescription drugs is the fact that many of your students may be, or know someone who is prescribed commonly misused prescription drugs; therefore, be prepared for students to share about their own experiences using Ritalin, Adderall, anti-depressants, and others.
+Unique to prescription drugs is the fact that many of your students may be, or know someone who is prescribed commonly abused prescription drugs; therefore, be prepared for students to share about their own experiences using Ritalin, Adderall, anti-depressants, and others.
 Remember: the message is not that prescription drugs are bad rather that they need to be used appropriately and with clear and critical thinking.